vulkanosaure/ps-integrate/docs/DOCUMENTATION.md

 The folder in which the layer will be exported.

 *If inside a container, this path is relative to the container's path.
-Default : empty*
+Default : empty* *You can set a path starting with '/' to make it absolute from the root images path

 #### filename
 The name of the file to be exported, don't include the file extension